-On March 14, 2019, Chris French issued instruction to Regional Forester Glenn Casamassa to withdraw the Blue Mountains Revised Land Management Plans, Final Environmental Impact Statement and draft Record of Decision.
+On March 14, 2019, the Forest Service Deputy Chief issued instruction to the Forest Service Pacific Northwest Regional Forester to withdraw the Blue Mountains Revised Land Management Plans, Final Environmental Impact Statement and draft Record of Decision.
 This decision came after nearly 15 years of a highly contentious public planning process in which numerous community members and leaders felt frustrated, misunderstood, and ignored.
 The objection process yielded over 350 objections to the Forest Plans, which made clear that the public did not see how input provided had been incorporated nor did the plans fully account for the unique social and economic needs of the affected communities.

-Following the withdrawal of the Blue Mountains Forest Plans, leadership from the Pacific Northwest Regional Office and the Malheur, Umatilla and Wallowa-Whitman National Forests met with the Eastern Oregon Counties Association in April 2019, to better understand concerns and identify opportunities to approach forest planning and management in a new way.
+Following the withdrawal of the Blue Mountains Forest Plans, leadership from the Pacific Northwest Regional Office and the Malheur, Umatilla and Wallowa-Whitman National Forests met with the Eastern Oregon Counties Association in April 2019, to coordinate, better understand concerns, and identify opportunities to approach forest planning and management in a new way.
 The participants recognized the need to explore unique approaches and work together at a larger scale, which included other government entities within and surrounding the Blue Mountains geographic area.

 The various government entities officially formed the Blues Intergovernmental Council (BIC) in November 2019, to serve as an overarching entity and develop joint recommendations on the most contentious issues identified in the Blue Mountains Forest Plan Revision process.
-The BIC members include leaders from all 14 local counties, as well as federal, state, and tribal governments entities.
-The comprehensive membership of the BIC ensures numerous perspectives and interests are represented.
+The BIC members include leaders from all 14 local counties, as well as federal, state, and tribal government entities.
+The diverse membership of the BIC ensures numerous perspectives and interests are represented.

 Over the two years since the BIC formed, members worked together to develop desired conditions for Forest Service consideration on several key and previously polarizing issues in the withdrawn Blue Mountains Forest Plans, including riparian livestock grazing, fisheries, hydrology, forest health, and access.
-The BIC also commissioned and oversaw the completion of a socioeconomic analysis that will offer data to help consider the socioeconomic impact of forest management decisions.
+The BIC also commissioned and oversaw the completion of a socioeconomic analysis that will offer data to help consider impacts of forest management decisions to local communities.

-The BIC-endorsed desired conditions serve as recommendations to the Forest Service to inform the Forest Plan Revision process.
+The BIC-endorsed desired conditions serve as recommendations to the Forest Service to inform the Forest Plan Revision process (with a minority report included for the access issue).
 The collective work over the past two years has fostered trust and strengthened relationships between the key intergovernmental groups within the BIC and the Forest Service.